laggy-tux/pegasus-Ti/README.md

 opening pegasus will show this error if u dont have everything installed

+# scraping and creating the pegasus meta file

--to fix this here is what we do.
+*to fix this here is what we do.*
   > we need to get our games (duh)

   > we need to download '*cores*' on retroarch to run our games

   > and we need to '*scrape*' all our games and get to a readable state for pegasus to understand

+first we open retroarch